History of Poland during the Piast dynasty: State and society; German settlement

 Civil strife and foreign invasions, such as the Mongol invasions in 1240/1241, 1259/1260 and 1287/1288, weakened and depopulated many of the small Polish principalities, as the country was becoming progressively more subdivided.
 Depopulation and increasing demand for labor caused a massive immigration of West European peasants into Poland, mostly German settlers; the early waves from Germany and Flanders occurred in the 1220s.
-The German, Polish and other new rural settlements represented a form of feudal tenancy with legal immunity and German town laws were often utilized as its legal bases.
+The German, Polish and other new rural settlements represented a form of feudal tenancy with legal immunity and German town laws were often utilised as its legal bases.
 German immigrants were also important in the rise of the cities and the establishment of the Polish burgher (city dwelling merchants) class; they brought with them West European laws (Magdeburg rights) and customs that the Poles adopted.
 From that time, the Germans, who created early strong establishments (led by patriciates) especially in the urban centers of Silesia and other regions of western Poland, were an increasingly influential minority in Poland.

-In 1228, the Acts of Cienia were passed and signed into law by Władysław III Laskonogi.
-The titular Duke of Poland promised to provide a "just and noble law according to the council of bishops and barons."
+In 1228, the Acts of Cienia were passed and signed into law by Władysław III Spindleshanks.
+The titular Duke of Poland promised to provide a "just and noble law according to the council of bishops and barons".
 Such legal guarantees and privileges included the lower level land owners and knights, who were evolving into the lower and middle nobility class known later as szlachta.
 The period of fragmentation weakened the rulers and established a permanent trend in Polish history, whereby the rights and role of the nobility were expanded at the monarch's expense.